 When the combustible liquid spill is captured in a pan or a diked containment, record the total liquid surface area.

-Two distinct oil spill fires be considered.
-The first scenario assumes a spill of 100 of the amount of fuel or oil that can be spilled.
-The second scenario considers a 10 spill.
+Two distinct oil spill fires should be considered.
+The first scenario assumes a spill of 100 percent of the amount of fuel or oil that can be spilled.
+The second scenario considers a 10 percent spill.
 A severity factor of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.
-For confined liquid pool fires it is not necessary to evaluate the two scenarios separately if the containment is large enough to hold 100 of the amount of fuel or oil that can be spilled.
+For confined liquid pool fires it is not necessary to evaluate the two scenarios separately if the containment is large enough to hold 100 percent of the amount of fuel or oil that can be spilled.

-Self-Ignited Cable Fires
+03.08 Self-Ignited Cable Fires